Early childhood education

 • pupil-free days.

-The services are generally located in primary schools but can also operate from child care centres or other community facilities.
+These services are generally located in primary schools but can also operate from other community facilities.

-Preschool is a structured, play based learning program delivered by a qualified teacher.
+Preschool is a structured, play based learning program delivered by a qualified early childhood teacher.

 Children usually go to preschool at the age of 4.